AndrikSeeger/Rust_Bitcoin_Mining/README.md

 * A custom **double SHA-256 hashing algorithm** is applied to search for a valid solution.
 * Once a solution is found, it is submitted back to the mining pool via the established connection.

-This miner was designed with **efficiency in mind**, using optimized Rust code to achieve high processing speed per CPU cycle — with no external mining libraries or dependencies.
+This miner was designed with **efficiency in mind**, using optimized Rust code to achieve high processing speed per CPU cycle — with no extensive mining libraries or dependencies.

 ---